Zeolith für Pferde bei Kotwasser und Ekzemen

 11. Young grass or mineral-rich spring pasture

-When exposed to excess nitrogen or nitrates, zeolite can intervene in a regulating and buffering capacity.
+In cases of stress due to excess nitrogen or nitrates, zeolite can intervene and buffer in a regulating manner.

-When the body has to perform at a high level, zeolite can help support digestion and bind residues.
+When the organism has to perform a lot, zeolite can help support digestion and bind residues.

 13. For summer eczema or skin problems

-Zeolite is used internally to promote inner balance – many customers report improvements in horses with eczema.
+Zeolite is used internally to promote internal balance – many customers report improvements in horses with eczema.

-Zeolite can help improve the utilization of food and soothe the intestines – without additives or artificial stimuli.
+Zeolite can help to utilise feed better and soothe the intestines – without additives or artificial irritants.

-After an illness, zeolite can help to gently eliminate harmful substances and give the body rest to regenerate.
+After an illness, zeolite can help gently eliminate harmful substances and give the body rest for regeneration.

-16. In case of contaminants in the feed (e.g. mold, spoiled rolled oats)
+16. In case of harmful substances in the feed (e.g., mould, spoiled bruised oats)

-Zeolite can bind harmful substances before they are absorbed by the body – a natural protective shield in the intestines.
+Zeolite can bind harmful substances before they are absorbed by the body – a natural protective shield in the intestine.

-A possible indication of internal imbalances – zeolite can contribute to detoxification and relieve the body.
+A possible indication of internal imbalances – zeolite can contribute to elimination and relieve the body.

 18. If the horse often rubs or scratches itself

-Often a sign of internal stress or over-acidification – zeolite can be a useful accompanying measure here.
+Often a sign of internal stress or acidification – zeolite can be a useful accompanying measure here.

-19. When horses nibble on wood or bark
+19. If horses chew on wood or bark

-Often an instinctive indication of silicon needs – zeolite contains naturally bound, bioavailable silicon in its finest form.
+Often an instinctive indication of a silicon deficiency – zeolite contains naturally bound, bioavailable silicon in its finest form.

-Zeolite can help buffer irritants – taken at a time interval, it ideally complements many feeding concepts.
+Zeolite can help buffer irritants – taken with a time interval, it ideally complements many feeding concepts.

 Go straight to our zeolite bestseller >>>